algorime/AlgoBrain/PROJECT_TKG_BLUEPRINT.md

 Based on the chosen path, the following gaps have been identified and must be addressed in the design and implementation phases (Phase 2 and 3):

-1.  **Graph Database Technology:** The `tkg_importer.py` script is implemented using Neo4j.
-However, the final choice of graph database technology has not been formalized.
-A trade study should be conducted to confirm Neo4j as the optimal choice or to select an alternative (e.g., Amazon Neptune, TigerGraph).

-2.  **Query Interface:** While the schema is defined, a formal query interface or API for accessing the knowledge graph has not been designed.
-This will be a critical component for integrating the graph with other systems.
+1.  **Graph Database Operations:** With Neo4j confirmed as the graph database, the focus shifts to operationalizing it.
+A plan for managing the self-hosted Docker container is required, including data volume persistence, backup and recovery strategies, resource allocation (CPU/memory), and monitoring for production readiness.

+2.  **Query Interface:** The project will adopt **`graphiti`** as the official query interface.
+This library provides a dual-access model for interacting with the knowledge graph: a programmatic, Pydantic-based interface for developers to execute raw Cypher, and a high-level, natural language interface for analysts.
+The implementation will involve wrapping `graphiti` in a simple API to expose these capabilities to other systems.

 3.  **Data Updates and Synchronization:** The current script performs a full, destructive import.
 A strategy for incremental updates and synchronization with the MITRE ATT&CK framework is required for long-term maintenance.

 4.  **Extensibility:** The chosen model is intentionally rigid.
 A plan for future extensibility, potentially incorporating the findings of the internal research (e.g., a multi-layered ontology), should be developed to guide the project's long-term evolution.

+5.  **Technology Validation and Proof of Concept:** Before full implementation, a Proof of Concept (PoC) must be developed to validate `graphiti`'s ability to handle the complexity of the TKG schema and anticipated query patterns.
+This PoC will serve to de-risk the technology choice and inform the design of the final API wrapper.

 ## 6. Conclusion